 By the way, Apple Pay button and Payment Sheet are the UI elements that we use in mobile app development.
 Apple Pay has very strict Guidelines about UI.
 Payment Sheet is almost not customizable and Apple gives us ready-to-use Apple Pay button resources.

-Under the hood the process goes in a following way: PassKit checks if a user can make a payment with the help of a device.
+Under the hood, the process goes in the following way: PassKit checks if a user can make a payment with the help of a device.
 If it's ok an app shows the Apple Pay button.
-After that the user confirms an order and uses the Touch ID to make the payment, Secure Element encrypts user's payment credentials with the user's order information and sends it to the Apple Pay Service.
-Apple service decrypts it, and encrypts it in your Payment Provider's suitable format.
+After that the user confirms the order and uses the Touch ID to make the payment, Secure Element encrypts user's payment credentials with the user's order information and sends it to the Apple Pay Service.
+Apple service decrypts it and encrypts it in your Payment Provider's suitable format.
 Payment Provider is a server which connects to a bank merchant system and makes your payments.
 You can use your own server but Apple gives a list of recommended third-party payment platforms.
-In the end Payment Provider sends Success or Error message to the user.
+In the end, the Payment Provider sends Success or Error message to the user.

-In order to be able to make a payment your app needs a special Apple Pay entitlement that you can enable in the Member Center and Xcode.
-Also you need to register a merchant identifier and set up cryptographic keys in the Member Center which are used to send payment data to apple Pay service and to your Payment Provider in a safe way.
+In order to be able to make a payment, your app needs a special Apple Pay entitlement that you can enable in the Member Center and Xcode.
+Also, you need to register a merchant identifier and set up cryptographic keys in the Member Center which are used to send payment data to apply Pay service and to your Payment Provider in a safe way.

-You may use step-by-step instructions on www.developer.apple.com.
-Payment request is represented by PKPaymentRequest class.
+You may use step-by-step instructions.
+The payment request is represented by PKPaymentRequest class.
 PKPaymentRequest includes information about payment processing capabilities, the payment amount, and shipping information.
 It consists of three blocks of properties: